PRX/dovetail-marketing-site/pages/features.md

 <section class="bg-white p-5">
   <div class="container col-xxl-8">
-    <h2 class="display-6 mb-3 ">Save time, costs, and resources with dynamic ad insertion</h2>
+    <h2 class="display-6 mb-3 ">Save time and increase revenue with Dynamic Ad Insertion</h2>
-    <p>Dovetail’s dynamic ad insertion feature seamlessly stitches sponsorship messages into produced audio, at any break in your show, to any target that exists in the system.</p>
+    <p>Dovetail’s dynamic ad insertion feature seamlessly stitches sponsorship messages into produced audio, at any break in your show.</p>
     <ul>
       <li>Make money your way by monetizing the whole catalog or just on a single episode.</li>
       <li>Dovetail supports all types of business models and advertising campaigns, from house ads to sponsorship.</li>